whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-25-FabFitFun-Subscription-Box-Summer-2015-Review-Coupon.md

 <DD>Value $38.85</DD>
 </DL>

 <p>Headspace is an online meditation program that will help you train your mind.
 They have many different programs to address various needs you may have so that you can focus more, worry less, sleep better, eat better... well you get the drift.
-Plus according to Neuroscientists, the practice of meditating your brain will physically change and reshapes the brain itself in a positive way to help you gain your balance back.
+Plus according to Neuroscientists, the practice of meditating your brain will physically change and reshape the brain in a positive way to help you gain your balance back.
 Sounds interesting and I'll definitely give this a try.</p>
 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> I loved this box!
-I think it's a great combination of beauty, fitness, and lifestyle, plus it matched the summer theme pretty well.
-The only item I wasn't too impressed with were the nail wraps, but that's just me and I might speak for the minority here.
+I think it's a great combination of beauty, fitness, and lifestyle, plus it matched the summer theme really well.
+The only item I wasn't too impressed with were the nail wraps, but that's just me.
 Everything else I loved and will be using till they can't be used anymore.
-The total value came up to $XXX and I'm super happy with that value.
+The total value came up to a whopping $279.78 and I'm super happy with that value.
 I think they've been stepping up their game lately with the items and I'm looking forward to their Fall box!</p>

-<p>If you haven't joined yet, you can <a href="http://xo.fff.me/cwUVT" target="_blank"><big>subscribe to FabFitFun here</big></a> and use coupon code <b>SUMMER20</b> to get $20 off the Summer 2015 box, that bring the cost down to $29.99 for this amazing box!
-I even took advantage and ordered a second box! =P</p>
+<p>If you haven't joined yet, you can <a href="http://xo.fff.me/cwUVT" target="_blank"><big>subscribe to FabFitFun here</big></a> and use coupon code <b>SUMMER20</b> to get $20 off the Summer 2015 box, that brings the cost down to $29.99 for this amazing box!</p>
 <br>

 <TABLE  BORDER="5">